Frequently Asked Questions

 What is Project Euclid?

-Project Euclid is a not-for-profit online publishing service that provides access to journals, monographs, and conference proceedings in the fields of theoretical mathematics and statistics.
+Project Euclid is a nonprofit online publishing service that provides access to journals, monographs, and conference proceedings in the fields of theoretical mathematics and statistics.
 Its mission is to advance scholarly communication in these fields, and it is designed to address the unique needs of low-cost independent and society journals.
 Through a collaborative partnership arrangement, these publishers are able to join forces and participate in an online presence without sacrificing their intellectual or economic independence or commitment to low subscription prices.
 Supported by a combination of subscriber and publisher fees, Project Euclid is able to make 70% of its content available without any access restrictions.
 The end result is a vibrant online information community.

 What are Project Euclid's electronic access, distribution, and subscription models?